CharlieBaird/PoECraftingAssistant/README.md

 - Bug: #% to all resistances is not supported **Done, will be available in official release**
 - Optimize search box for modifiers **Done, will be available in official release**
 - Bug: Text fields for count, min/max being weird **Done, will be available in official release**
-- Request: Support for AltGr instead of Ctrl **Done, will be available in official release.
-I have no way to test this, but I strongly believe it is functional**
+- Request: Support for STRG instead of Ctrl **Done, will be available in official release.
+I have no way to test this, but I strongly believe it is functional.
+If anyone would be willing to test this, please create an issue request.**
 - Request: Customizable sound / volume **Done, will be available in official release**
 - Request: Some sort of in-tool docs on how to use
 - Request: Be able to type "flaring"/"merciless" or the actual mod name in filters to make creating filters easier
 - Request: Create a popup when it hits the filter to prevent roll-overs.
 This will be toggleable
 - Request: Invert filter to ding on not hitting filters and vice-versa
-- Bug: Fix count min/max UI display
+- Bug: Fix count min/max UI display **Done, will be available in official release**

 # Bug reports